 - 1/2 teaspoon red pepper flakes

-- zest of one orange
+- 1/8 teaspoon Infused orange oil or zest of one orange

 - leaves Banana optional

 - Top with onion slices.
 Wrap leaves around pork.
 Pour water over the leaves.
-Cook pork roast in 350 degree oven for 3 hours, or 8 hours on low in crockpot.
+Cook pork roast in 350 degree oven for 3 hours, or 8 hours on low in the slow cooker

 - When cooked, remove roast and let cool enough to shred meat with forks.

 - Heat corn tortillas.
 Spoon some of the meat mixture on the tortillas.
 Simply place a dollop of sour cream on each taco and a slice of avocado.
 A squeeze of fresh lime is always welcome.
+Garnish with chopped cilantro.